maxdollinger/daylight-alarm-clock/README.md

 # daylight-alarm-clock
-Raspi project to make an LED-Strip daylight alarm Clock.
+RasPi project to make an LED-Strip daylight alarm clock.
 Functions:
 - controlls led-strip.
 ON/OFF - dimming via pwm
 - set alarm time light will start dimming from 0% to 100% 20min befor the set alarm time
 - sleep timer turns off the light after specified time. starts dimming 10min befor the time is up.

+To controll the  LEDs i use a Node.JS Express REST API with a Rect App which is serverd from the same Express server.
+I also implemented an socket.io connection to display changes from other devices in realtime.
+Because of the REST API you can use any frontend you like.

 Used Hardware:
 - Raspberry Pi Zero W